ZouYouShun/ngx-y2-player/README.md

   videoId: string;
   width?: number | 'auto';
   height?: number | 'auto';
+  resizeDebounceTime?: number;
   playerVars?: YT.PlayerVars;
   aspectRatio?: number;
 }
 ```
-You can see vars in the https://developers.google.com/youtube/player_parameters#Parameters
+You can see all playerVars in the https://developers.google.com/youtube/player_parameters#Parameters